Table of Contents

 As Koby illustrated, there may be ten unique compounds behind the veneer of the current industry standard for a single terpene isolate, which standard lab reports never highlight.
 Abstrax Tech is focused on a more sophisticated approach to terpene analysis and creation.
 It’s through this advanced analysis that the company produces “the most complex terpene profile that is sourced from botanical non-cannabis sources, and makes a more comprehensive profile in the likeness of cannabis, without the cannabinoids.”

-The Abstrax Tech Study Addressing the Vape Crisis
+The Abstrax Tech to Study Vaping Crisis

 There are over 2,000 known cases of e-cigarette or vaping product use associated lung injury (EVALI) as of November 5, 2019, according to the Centers for Disease Control and Prevention (CDC).
 The CDC now links at least 39 deaths to the crisis as well, with more to be expected.